LowPolyCount/UI-Power-Tools/README.md

 	- The Widget will need to inherit the IUICSScreenAccessor interface as well as override a couple functions.
 See [ULeaderboardScreen](https://codeberg.org/LowPolyCount/UIPowerTools_Example/src/branch/main/Source/UIPowerTools_Example/UI/LeaderboardScreen.h) in the example project as an example of this.

 ### ScreenManager
-The ScreenManager gives you a way to easily add a Screen to the viewport and the order in which they are drawn.
+The ScreenManager will let you add a Screen to the viewport and will display screens in the order they are added with the ability to hide screens.
+The current status of the Screenmanager is that it is usable, but bare as far as features go.

 To setup the ScreenManager:
 - Create a New Blueprint Class and Choose HudActor as the parent class